JLESC/jlesc.github.io/_projects/sdc_detection.md

 overhead than state-of-the-art techniques.
 This work has been submitted to an international conference and it is currently under review.
 The software prototype, called MACORD, is pending approval for open source publication.
-In addition, several separate efforts accross have been made in order to test selective replication for dealing with SDC in HPC systems {% cite subasi2017rep --file external/sdc_detection.bib %}, in particular for task-based programming languages {% cite subasi2016run --file external/sdc_detection.bib %}.
+In addition, several separate efforts across have been made in order to test selective replication for dealing with SDC in HPC systems {% cite subasi2017rep --file jlesc.bib %}, in particular for task-based programming languages {% cite subasi2016run --file jlesc.bib %}.